kegadev/circulito/README.md

 `strokeCap`: The type of cap to use for the stroke (round or butt).

+`startPoint:` Determines the start point of the wheel.

 `backgroundColor`: The background color of the wheel to be painted.

 `padding:` The padding to be applied to the widget.